-- After reading a story aloud, ask your child to retell the beginning, middle, and end of the story. - After reading a story aloud, ask your child to retell their favorite part of the story and why. - After reading a story aloud, ask your child to draw a picture of their favorite character.
+- After reading a story aloud, ask your child to retell the beginning, middle, and end of the story. - After reading a story aloud, ask your child to retell their favorite part of the story and why. - After reading a story aloud, ask your child what the problem and solution was in the story. - After reading an informational book aloud, ask your child some things they learned.